 4. Converse About the Proper Way to Use Social Media

 While many websites use small disclaimers to remind users not to share personal details, kids often do so without hesitation.
-Be sure to talk with your child about the pitfalls of giving out private information on the web (phone number, address, school name).
+Be sure to talk with your child about internet safety the pitfalls of giving out private information on the web (phone number, address, school name).
 This will ensure that your kids are safe from any potential danger.

 5. Talk With Their Teachers and Peers

 If a teacher or a peer has ever complained about the behavior of your child online, discuss these issues with them immediately.
 This conversation can be difficult because it can mean admitting that you were not aware of something concerning occurring on your kid’s web usage.

 Having discernment when talking to your kids about their online presence is important.
 When you gain their trust, you can help keep them safe and respectable online.
 By putting adequate guardrails in place, you children will learn to use the internet appropriately.